slipstream/SlipStreamDocumentation/docs/release_notes/candidate_releases.rst

     exoscale
     #

+After installation of SlipStream and
+`connectors <../administrator_guide/quick_installation.html#cloud-connectors>`__
-After installation of SlipStream and connectors on CentOS 7, verify that the service is properly up and running by accessing the main page of the service.
+on CentOS 7, verify that the service is properly up and running by accessing the main page of the service.

 Migration of Service Catalog Resources